Marcellus natural gas trend: Human health impacts

-The reliance on untreated well water in the rural regions of the Marcellus leaves communities at a strong disadvantage if aquifer contamination would occur.
-It has been found that methane concentrations in well water within one kilometer from an active gas well were 17 times higher than in those outside of active gas production area.
+The reliance on untreated well water in the rural regions of the Marcellus leaves communities at a strong disadvantage if aquifer contamination were to occur.
+It has been found that methane concentrations in well water within one kilometer from an active gas well were 17 times higher than in those outside of active gas production areas.
 Produced water includes naturally occurring radioactive materials, as well as high levels of brine, barium, strontium, and radium.
 At high exposure levels, these contaminants have been shown to cause skin rashes, nausea, abdominal pain, breathing difficulties, headaches, dizziness, eye irritations, throat irritations, and nosebleeds.
 Residents are also exposed to a myriad of air pollutants through mechanisms such as well-venting and flaring.
 Volatile organic compounds, diesel particulate matter, and methane are found in elevated levels around producing wells, often in concentrations that exceed EPA guidelines for carcinogenic health risks.
 Unfortunately, there have been no studies to try and quantify the cumulative impacts of multiple low dose exposures.

 Additionally, there are negative mental health impacts.
 Gas field community members experience increased anxiety, depression, concern about lifestyle, health of children, safety, financial security, landscape changes, and exposure to toxins.